eleda77/eleda77.github.io/docs/vocab_list.md

 **coprolite** - (in paleontology) a piece of fossilized dung

 **coruscate** - to give off or reflect light in bright beams or flashes, sparkle

+**costive** - constipated; slow or reluctant in speech or action; unforthcoming

 **coterie** - a small group of people with shared interests or tastes, especially one that is exclusive of other people

 **cove** - a man (informal)

 **craic** - enjoyable social activity; a good time (Irish)

+**creche** - a representation of the Nativity scene;  a group of young animals (such as penguins or bats) gathered in one place for care and protection usually by one or more adults

 **crenate(d)** - having the margin or surface cut into rounded scallops